allenta/varnish-bans-manager/README.rst

   www-data:~$ pip install --upgrade varnish-bans-manager

-VBM transparently supports migrations since version 0.4.1 by using `South <http://south.aeracode.org/>`_ so you don't need to do anything special to keep the database up to date.
+VBM transparently supports migrations since version 0.4.1 by using `South <http://south.aeracode.org/>`_ or Django's own migration mechanism (depending on the version) so you don't need to do anything special to keep the database up to date.
 To upgrade from a previous version, the easiest solution is to clear the whole database prior to restarting VBM's webserver.